leandrosardi/blackops/README.md

 The **BlackOps** tool makes it easy to perform your deployments from the comfort of your command line.

-BlackOps gives you a command series to perform your deployments.

-E.g.:

 ```
 saas deploy --node=n01 --version=1.2
 ```